^

 Hypoosmolar disturbances of water-electrolyte metabolism

-The value of MCHC makes it possible to diagnose the nature of disturbances in the water-electrolyte balance.
-In this case, it is necessary to analyze the direction of changes in MCHC values, and not their absolute values, since the analyzers measure erythrocytes in an artificial isoosmotic environment.
+The MCHC value allows diagnosing the nature of water-electrolyte imbalance disorders.
+In this case, it is necessary to analyze the direction of the change in MCHC values, and not their absolute values, since analyzers measure erythrocytes in an artificial isoosmotic medium.

 The iLive portal does not provide medical advice, diagnosis or treatment.